 Frequently Asked Questions for Spring 2022 Data 100

-Data 100 will be taught in hybrid mode for the Spring 2022 semester
+Q. Will Data 100 be taught in hybrid mode for the Spring 2022 semester?

-- Lectures will be available in three formats: Live attendance, Zoom simulcast of the live lecture, and a recording of the live lecture posted later.
+- Lectures will be available in three formats: Live attendance, Zoom simulcast of the live lecture, and a recording of the live lecture posted within 24 hours.

 - There will be both in-person and online options for discussions, labs and office hours.
 Most options will be in-person.

 - There will be two midterms and a final exam.
 There will be online options for all exams.

 - The above means that time conflicts should not be an issue for anyone.

 Q. What are the official prerequisites for this course?

 CS 61A or CS88 or Engineering 7.
 We strongly recommend either CS 61A or CS 88.